Want to find the best food when you travel? Take a food tour!

 A favorite food tour of ours happens to be a tour that wasn’t initially planned with a food focus.
 Creative Holidays Malta runs painting and photography tours/trips in the impressive destination of Malta.
 However, from the very first meal inside the 300-year old stone building of Commando Restaurant, it was obvious that food was going to become an (unexpected) focus.

-Over the next few days, in-between seeing sights like Valetta, the Hagar Qim Megalithic Temples, and the Azure Window we ate everything from pastizzi (savoury pastries usually filled with ricotta or mushy peas), Hobz Biz-Zejt (thick slices of Maltese bread with kunserva, a sweet tomato paste, spread on top), and imqaret (date pastries).
+Over the next few days, in-between seeing sights like Valetta, the Hagar Qim Megalithic Temples, and the Azure Window we ate everything from pastizzi (savory pastries usually filled with ricotta or mushy peas), Hobz Biz-Zejt (thick slices of Maltese bread with kunserva, a sweet tomato paste, spread on top), and imqaret (date pastries).
 We dined in some amazing locations, including Xlendi Bay where a plate full of fresh fish brought directly to your table helps you select from the “catch of the day”.

 Relaxing with a bottle of Kinnie and a bag of Twistees at Marsaxlokk Village while listening to jokes and stories from our tour guide, Vincent DeBono (note: a super tour guide full of knowledge, but also great at knowing how to keep photographers happy) was a great memory to make.
-We even rounded off the “tour” with a visit to the Qbajjar Salt Pans, which date back to the Roman times and are still in use.
+We even rounded off the “tour” with a visit to the Qbajjar Salt Pans, which date back to the Roman times and are still in use.reserve your spot

 Who knew Dutch food was so delicious!?